 "You naughty boy, you shouldn't have!" she squealed, excitedly, grabbing the bouquet of roses from his hand and setting them into the empty vase on the table besides her.
 She was expecting them.
 "You do spoil this old lady, Tom….Sit down, sit down….
 Where's Hokey?
 Ah…"

-"Help yourself, Tom," Hepzibah remarked, practically shoving the plate in his face the second he sat down in the opposing armchair.
+"Help yourself, Tom," Hepzibah remarked, practically shoving a plate filled with pastries in his face the second he sat down in the opposing armchair.
 "I know how you love my cakes.
 Now, how are you?
 You look pale.
 They overwork you at that shop.
 I've said it a hundred times…."

 He forced a crooked mechanical smile and Hepzibah simpered.
 She seemed to know now that Tom had ulterior motives for coming to see her just by the look on his face.

 "Well, what's your excuse for visiting this time?" she asked.